Denali West Rib

 • Dedicating the time to develop a base of skills sufficient for participating in the expedition.

-• Advocating for themselves regarding skills that they need to, or would like to, work on during the expedition.
+• Advocating for themselves regarding skills they need or would like to work on during the expedition.

 • Conducting themselves respectfully with all other team members and with other climbers.